Bdiallo16/Be/Readme.md

-To get database please send me  a mail.
+For database please send me  a mail.